 Introduction to Case Statement in PL/SQL

-Now that you have got a gist of what a CASE statement in PL/SQL is let’s have a look at the syntax of the CASE statement.
+Now that you have got a gist of what a CASE statement in PL/SQL is, let’s look at the CASE statement’s syntax.

 WHEN <value_l> THEN statement_l;